a-patel/LiteXCache/docs/InMemory.md

-# LiteX In-Memory Cache
+# LiteX InMemory Cache
-LiteX.Cache (InMemory) is a InMemory caching based on on LiteX.Cache.Core and Microsoft.Extensions.Caching.Memory.
+> LiteX.Cache (InMemory) is a InMemory caching based on on LiteX.Cache.Core and Microsoft.Extensions.Caching.Memory.
 Small library for manage cache with InMemory.
 A quick setup for InMemory Caching.

 When you use this library , it means that you will handle the memory of current server .
 As usual , we named it as local caching.